dogweather/forkful/content/en/kotlin/dates-and-times/comparing-two-dates.md

   \ like\u2026"
 lastmod: '2024-03-13T22:45:00.060319-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means checking whether one comes before or after the\
-  \ other, or if they're the same moment in time.
-Programmers do this for tasks like\u2026"
+summary: Comparing two dates means checking whether one comes before or after the other, or if they're the same moment in time.
 title: Comparing two dates
 weight: 27
 ---